georgesofianosgr/hass-compose/README.md

 ## Home assistant docker compose for raspberry 4

-Created for use with portnainer.
-Can be used with docker-compose from terminal as well
+### Getting Started

-You need to create a /docker directory where all the volumes
+Add this repo to portnainer or start with docker-compose You need to create a /docker directory where all the volumes
 will be mounted

-### Getting Started
-Add this github repo to portnainer or start with docker-compose

 #### Volume binding
 /docker/volumes/home-assistant